Mitch McConnell Has Decided To ‘Cut His Losses’ With Donald Trump To Maintain Power, Columnist Says

 According to CNN, a source familiar with the matter told the publication that McConnell gave the White House a “heads up” that he would be congratulating Biden on his victory.
 Although McConnell acknowledged that millions of Americans hoped for a Trump win, he ultimately suggested that the Electoral College had deemed Biden the country’s next leader.

 McConnell has also warned Republicans against challenging the results of the election, Politico reported.
-He allegedly made the warning the day following Biden’s official Electoral College victory during a private caucus call and pointed to the political damage that would come from forcing the GOP to make a “terrible vote” against Trump.
+He allegedly made the warning the day following Biden’s official Electoral College victory during a private caucus call and pointed to the political damage that would come from forcing the GOP to make a “terrible vote” against the commander in chief.

 As The Inquisitr reported, Trump’s continued attacks on the integrity of the forthcoming Senate runoff elections have raised concerns within the Republican Party that he could curb voter turnout.
 While Vice President Mike Pence has not acknowledged Biden’s victory, he has been attempting to assuage voter fears about electoral fraud and encouraging them to vote in the runoffs, which will determine if Republicans maintain control of the Senate.